 Star Trek: Judgement Rites is a single-player point and click game developed by Interplay Productions and released for MS-DOS in 1993.
 A version would be developed by Mac OS and released on the Mac in 1995.
 I chose to review the PC version downloaded from Steam.

-Judgement Rites picks up directly after the final mission of 25th Anniversary.
+Judgement Rites picks up directly after the final mission of25th Anniversary (1992).
 Once again you take command of the USS Enterprise bridge crew and are instantly thrown into a scenario that could spell disaster for the Federation.
 There are eight missions or “episodes” for you to complete with the emphasis on brains over brawn.
 The main story arc consists of the crew becoming aware that the missions they are embarking on seem to have been created by a superior race of aliens who are testing the Federation’s suitability for contact.

 The original cast all return to voice their characters which, naturally, makes you feel as if you are playing an episode from the Original series.
 The game just wouldn’t be the same without the dulcet yet unemotional tones of Spock, or the comedic bickering of Spock and McCoy that we know so well from the television series.